cardokh/CFFP/docs/01-vision-and-purpose.md

 The platform consists of:

-* A shared core module.
+* A shared platform core.
 * Multiple business modules.
 * Shared services.
 * Shared infrastructure.
 * Shared user experience components.

-The platform should support the addition and removal of modules with minimal impact on the rest of the system.
+The platform should support the addition and removal of modules with minimal impact on the rest of the platform.

-Modularity is therefore considered a first-class architectural principle.
+Modularity is therefore considered a first-class principle.

 ---

-# Initial Platform Structure
+# Platform Capabilities

-The initial platform is expected to contain:
+The platform is expected to provide a set of shared capabilities that can be used consistently across modules.

-## CCore

-The shared platform core.

-Responsibilities include:
+Examples include:

-* Organizations
-* Users
+* User management
 * Authentication
 * Authorization
-* Roles
+* Roles and permissions
-* Permissions
-* Module management
+* Organization management
-* Menu management
+* Search
 * User preferences
 * Themes
 * Shared navigation
-* Search
+* Module management
-* Shared platform services

-CCore forms the foundation upon which all other modules are built.
+The implementation and architecture of these capabilities are discussed in separate architectural documentation.

+---

+# Initial Platform Structure

+The initial platform is expected to contain the following major areas.

+## CCore

+The shared platform core.

+CCore provides foundational platform capabilities that are shared by all other modules.

 ---